spatie/laravel-medialibrary/docs/advanced-usage/ordering-media.md

 weight: 6
 ---

-This package has a built in feature to help you order the media in your project.
-By default all inserted media items are ordered by their creation order (from the oldest to the newest) using the `order_column` column of the `media` table.
+This package has a built-in feature to help you order the media in your project.
+By default, all inserted media items are arranged in order by their time of creation (from the oldest to the newest) using the `order_column` column of the `media` table.

 You can easily reorder a list of media by calling  ̀Media::setNewOrder`: